A guide to early March Madness: NCAA conference tournaments get going this week

 Team to beat: No. 1 seed Texas State, which last played in the NCAA tournament 25 years ago, won nine straight to end the regular season, which featured three canceled games because of the coronavirus pandemic (only two Sun Belt teams played a full 18-game conference schedule).
 The Bobcats operate at a plodding pace but shoot 38.1 percent from three-point range, which ranks 14th nationally.

 Watch out for: South Alabama rates out better than Texas State in Pomeroy’s rankings, but the Jaguars didn’t even earn a bye in the conference tournament and will need to win four games in five nights to take home the title.
-They’ll also be without senior guard Jay Jay Chandler (15.3 ppg), who broke his finger in the first half of South Alabama’s regular season finale on Friday and is done for the season.
+They’ll also be without senior guard Jay Jay Chandler (15.3 ppg), who broke his finger in the first half of South Alabama’s regular season finale Friday and is done for the season.

 Atlantic Sun